The Way to the King

 Main Themes

-4. Celebration and Remembrance: The institution of the festival of Purim serves as a reminder of the deliverance of the Jews and the importance of remembering and celebrating their history.
+4. Celebration of Deliverance: The establishment of Purim emphasizes the joy of salvation and the importance of remembering and celebrating God's deliverance.

 Practical Meaning